dtudk/pythonsupport-page/docs/index.rst

    Many more will come!
-Our support unit is new, and we wish to figure out what the need is among our students, please do not hesitate to contact us regarding other courses, we will use it to understand the need for supporting in a broader sense.
+Our support unit is new, and we wish to figure out what the need is among our students, please do not hesitate to contact us regarding other courses, we will use it to understand the need for Python support at DTU.

 .. todo::